una/personal-goals/README.md

 ## Things I'll do This Week:

-- [ ] Create a sublime text plugin for SVG filters (SVG filter snippets)
+- [x] Create a sublime text SVG filter snippets
 - [ ] Create live-updating SVG filter playground with curves
-- [ ] Figure out how to wrap text in vim
+- [x] Figure out how to wrap text in vim
-- [ ] Add pg alias for opening newest file in `accomplishments/` to add things for next week quickly in vim
+- [x] Add pg alias for opening newest file in `accomplishments/` to add things for next week quickly in vim
-- [ ] Watch [this](https://www.youtube.com/watch?v=3QOh955yh0Y&feature=youtu.be&a) video on ES6 Easy Wins
+- [x] Watch [this](https://www.youtube.com/watch?v=3QOh955yh0Y&feature=youtu.be&a) video on ES6 Easy Wins
-- [ ] Fix Happy moments styling on mobile
+- [x] Fix Happy moments styling on mobile
-- [ ] Send smashing article on perf for filters
+- [x] Send smashing article on perf for filters
 - [ ] Outline feColorMatrix article
 - [ ] do 5 problems for [Project Euler](https://projecteuler.net/)
 - [ ] Put photos from Paris online